dying drunk to rising sober - Deborah dewar - my sober story

 Being the rebel I am, I did my type of recovery process, using all the available resources in the clinic - I made a RECOVERY PLAN for my future.
 I presented this to my Psychiatrist ten days into my stay.

-My Psychiatrist made the switch of determination to prove that I was going to do this flick on inside me when he told me that he believed in me, that I was a knowledgeable woman.
+My "manager" in me, who had been managing shit for others for a long time, was finally rising to the challenge of managing my addiction, and I was channelling her into my sobriety!!
+While this "future forecast of big dreams" worried some in my mental health team, it was the psychiatrist leading the team who made the switch of determination to prove that I was going to do this flick on inside me when he told me that he believed in me, that I was a knowledgeable woman.
+He encouraged me to walk my walk, which I talked about so much.

-I was almost sure I could not fight him.
+With my sobriety has come, too, the very many challenges, which, yes, all the health professionals warned me could occur.
+However, nothing now can compare to the challenge of getting sober, and I can tell you, I looked dead on in the eyes of the addiction demon when it almost snuffed my life.
+I was nearly sure I could not fight him.
 It took a retired neighbour, a mental health nurse & a Psychiatrist to give me enough fuel (their belief in me) to make that glint (called willpower) and grow it into a raging fire that burned that demon dead.

 Being in recovery, I now add fuel to that fire through consistent therapy and check-ins with various online sobriety groups.
 This way, that fire within me keeps that addict demon dead.

-Pretty simple, really, but oh so hard to achieve.
+It's pretty simple, really, but oh so hard to achieve.